Catchment Conservation Alliance - Southern Rivers Initiative Site #5

 Project Information:

-Catchment Conservation Alliance - Southern Rivers Initiative Site #5 is a Human-Induced Regeneration (HIR) project located on Lantana Station, approximately 150km southwest of Charleville in Queensland.
-Registered in October 2017, the project covers a substantial area of roughly 38,021 hectares.
-The site sits within the Mulga Lands bioregion, an area traditionally dominated by rangeland grazing (sheep and cattle) on large pastoral stations.
+Catchment Conservation Alliance - Southern Rivers Initiative Site #5 is a Human-Induced Regeneration (HIR) project located on Lantana Station, approximately 150km south-west of Charleville near Cheepie in South West Queensland.
+It was registered in October 2017 and covers an area of 38,021.96 hectares.